srcolinas/srcolinas.github.io/_posts/2023-12-09-word-count.md

     └── pyproject.toml
 ```

-I decided to call it `pyccwc` because is the `wc` tool written in Python and following Coding Challenges guide, but the name is not really the most important thing in my opinion.
+I decided to call it `pyccwc` because it is the `wc` tool written in Python and following the Coding Challenges guide, but the name is not really the most important thing in my opinion.
 Now that you have created the project, add some simple development dependencies, that will help you quickly diagnose the quality of your code, `cd` into the top level `pyccwc` directory and do `poetry add --group dev mypy ruff pytest`.
 Before commiting code changes, I usually do `poetry run ruff --fix .`, `poetry run ruff format .`, `poetry run mypy .` and `poetry run pytest tests/unit`.

 Finally, add the following to `pyproject.toml`